 m < n

-the output will be 0 0 0, that means all numbers are greater than vector n.
+the output will be 0 0 0, which means all numbers are greater than vector n.

 and if m < 10

-then the output will be 1 1 1, that means all numbers are less than 10.
+then the output will be 1 1 1, which means all numbers are less than 10.

 c.
 Greater than operator (>): Greater than the operator represents by the symbol ( ‘ > ’).
 We can compare a given matrix with any arithmetic constant or with any other vector.